 Product_Metadata_Supplemental is used to provide additional, or improved, metadata for products in a collection.
-There is no implicit or explicit intention to generate updated, replacement labels for the basic products affected by a Product Metadata Supplemental.
+There is no implicit or explicit intention to generate updated, replacement labels for the basic products affected by a Product_Metadata_Supplemental.

 Product_Metadata_Supplemental consists of a file containing a single table (either Table_Character or Table_Delimited), and its XML label.
 The file containing the table may also contain a Header object that provides the field names for the table.
-A Product Metadata Supplemental is associated with one and only one collection.